Introduction

 Bilal is the forerunner of the Africans.[1]

-Sayyidina Bilal radiya Llahu ‘anhu is the son of Rabah and Hamamah, and attributed to both his father and mother.
+Sayyidina Bilal radiya Llahu ‘anhu was the son of Rabah and Hamamah, and attributed to both his father and mother.
 His agnomen is Abu ‘Abdullah.
-He was tall and dark in complexion.
-He had plenty of hair on the head with scant hair on his face.
+He was tall and dark in complexion with plenty of hair on his head and scant hair on his face.
 A slave of African origin, Sayyidina Bilal radiya Llahu ‘anhu was not seen as one having any value in society, but according to his Creator, he was exceptional.

-In the face of such excruciating torture, what slogan would be suitable to console himself and enrage his torturers?
-What would be the appropriate catch phrase?
-Sayyidina Bilal radiya Llahu ‘anhu regarded himself as worthless and insignificant, the idols of the polytheists were hopeless and helpless, the tortures and torments he was facing were impermanent and fleeting; the only Being that was Omnipotent, Supreme, and Eternal was Allah, the Almighty subhanahu wa ta ‘ala.
+In the face of such excruciating torture, what slogan would be suitable to both console himself and enrage his torturers?
+What would be the appropriate catchphrase?
+Sayyidina Bilal radiya Llahu ‘anhu regarded himself worthless and insignificant, the idols of the polytheists hopeless and helpless, and the tortures and torments he was facing impermanent and fleeting.
+To him, the only Being that was Omnipotent, Supreme, and Eternal was Allah, the Almighty subhanahu wa ta ‘ala.
 So he chanted, “Ahad!
 Ahad!
 (The One!
 The Unique!)”[4]
 All the idols you are inviting me to are useless and hopeless whereas Allah subhanahu wa ta ‘ala alone is useful and helpful.
 All your persecutions are transitory, while Allah is Eternal and His blessings and rewards are everlasting.
 The pain I feel is meaningless, unless it is for The One, The Unique.

 The cry, “Ahad!
 Ahad!
 (The Unique!
 The Exceptional!)” was furthermore a reflection of his state.
-He was unique in his resoluteness.
-He was matchless in his confidence.
+He was unique in his resoluteness and matchless in his confidence.
 He was unparalleled in his determination in the face of difficulty.
 Ahad!
 Ahad!
 (The Matchless!
 The Exclusive!)
-And embodiment of humility coupled with dignity, and self-effacement combined with self-confidence.
+An embodiment of humility coupled with dignity and self-effacement combined with self-confidence.
 Sayyidina Bilal radiya Llahu ‘anhu was distinctive in this remarkable excellence.

 فإن ذكرني في نفسه ذكرته في نفسي و إن ذكرني في ملأ ذكرته في ملأ خير منهم